-I have been very fortunate indeed. … For my birthday this year, my wife has bought me two books about the tramways of Nice.
+I was very fortunate indeed. … For my birthday in 2018, my wife bought me two books about the tramways of Nice.
 Both of these books are written in French by Jose Banuado and published by Les Editions du Cabri.

 I am enjoying reading the first of the two volumes at the moment which covers the history of the tramways in Nice.
 I have had some conversations of a number of forums about the TNL which ran the tramways along the coast and in the city of Nice as well as a number of lines which travelled up into the hilly countryside behind the coast.